Please note that Tapas no longer supports Internet Explorer.

 Kaito didn't answer, looking at Souta with a flat expression.

-"If I'm going to lose time with my only family left," Kaito murmured, taking a calming breath.
-"Then it'd better be to someone who treats her like a goddess."
+"If I'm going to lose my only family to someone," Kaito murmured, taking a calming breath.
+“It'd better be to someone who treats her like a goddess."

 Souta's expression cracked.
 "No one in this filthy world is close to perfect," Souta exclaimed, aggravatedly, his fists clenched.
 “Damn it, you’re not the only one who’s lost loved ones.”